Viir/bots/guide/eve-online/eve-online-combat-anomaly-bot.md

 + `anomaly-wait-time`: Minimum time to wait after arriving in an anomaly before considering it finished.
 Use this if you see anomalies in which rats arrive later than you arrive on grid.
 + `warp-to-anomaly-distance`: Defaults to 'Within 0 m'
 + `deactivate-module-on-warp` : Name of a module to deactivate when warping.
 Enter the name as it appears in the tooltip.
 Use this setting multiple times to select multiple modules.
++ `hide-location-name` : Name of a location to hide.
+Enter the name as it appears in the 'Locations' window.

 When using more than one setting, start a new line for each setting in the text input field.
 Here is an example of a complete settings string: